angelolloqui/angelolloqui.github.io/_posts/2016-10-18-38-Swift-vs-Kotlin-for-real-iOS-Android-apps.md

 There are multiple architectural patterns out there (MVC, MVP, MVVM, VIPER, FLUX,...), each of them with their own benefits/drawbacks and best usage scenarios.
 I am not going to explore or compare them here because that is out of the scope of this post, but let me quickly review the one that I chose for this sample project: MVVM + Rx + Coordinators.

 In MVVM, the code is split in **Model**, **View** and **ViewModel**.
-Views include UIViewController/Activities/Fragments, while ViewModel is a new entity introduced to map the model into data that can be consumed by the View layer easily.
+Views include `UIViewController`/`Activity`/`Fragment`, while `ViewModel` is a new entity introduced to map the model into data that can be consumed by the View layer easily.
 The main benefit of this pattern is that the **Model and the ViewModel are completely agnostic from UI**, and it is the UI the one that will “listen” for changes in the ViewModel and not the other way around.
 Code in View layers get shorter, as they do not need to apply any logic but **just display what the ViewModel provides**.
 This is a good feature for our case because we mentioned that UI code will be pretty different for both apps, so then we can keep those differences isolated and as short as possible.

 The addition of **[Rx](http://reactivex.io/)** gives us a very powerful framework to “listen” for the ViewModel changes, and at the same time keep consistency between platforms since there are [RxSwift](https://github.com/ReactiveX/RxSwift) and [RxJava](https://github.com/ReactiveX/RxJava) counterparts following the same conventions.
 They also have platform dependent additions ([RxCocoa](https://github.com/ReactiveX/RxSwift/tree/master/RxCocoa) and [RxAndroid](https://github.com/ReactiveX/RxAndroid)), but we will keep those **limited to the View layer**.